readium/webpub-manifest/modules/presentation.md

 | ----- | --------- | -------- | --------- | ------- |
 | `clipped` | Specifies whether or not the parts of a linked resource that flow out of the viewport are clipped.  | Boolean  | `true` or `false` | `false` |

-*In this example, resources are handled in a discontinuous way and each resource is scaled to fit the viewport height and clipped to fit different viewport widths.
+*In this example, all resources are scaled to fit the viewport height and clipped to fit different viewport widths.
 It behaves like turbomedia.*

 ```json
 "metadata": {